QuentinRa/blog.quentinra.dev/special/ilo/tchat/ide/idea.md

 * type ``JavaFX``, then in ``Language and Frameworks`` put the path to your SceneBuilder executable.

-You can now make the view but let's make a configuration to run our **Main**.
+You can now make the view, but let's make a configuration to run our **Main**.

-* go in Main.java, and try to start it : you got an error
+* go to Main.java, and try to start it: you will get an error
 * go to ``Edit Configurations`` ![idea](idea.png)
-* type ``ALT-V`` to show VM options input field
+* press ``ALT-V`` to show VM options input field
 * and write ``--module-path lib --add-modules javafx.controls,javafx.fxml``

 **ALSO while you are here**, set program